GraemeMalcolm/ready2019/README.md

 ![Adventure Works](images/adventureworks_logo.png)

-Adventure Works, a major outdoor and climbing gear retailer, wants to understand customer behavior by learning more about the gear that consumers wear; and plans to accomplish this with powerful Microsoft and open-source technologies for computer vision.
+Adventure Works, a major outdoor and climbing gear retailer, wants to understand customer behavior by learning more about the gear that consumers purchase; and plans to accomplish this with Microsoft and open-source technologies for computer vision.

-Your team has been invited to work with Adventure Works and build a series of computer vision solutions based on the image data they have collected.
+Your team has been invited to work with Adventure Works and build a computer vision solution based on the image data they have collected.

 ## Challenges